hzqst/MetaHookSv/Renderer.md

 All textures are converted from texgamma color space to linear color space, and dynamic lights are calculated in linear color space to get correct lighting result.

+* Any mathematical operation (such as transparent blending) on gamma corrected color is physically incorrect!
+See: https://en.wikipedia.org/wiki/Gamma_correction

 ### Console vars

 `gamma` is to control the final output gamma, convert colors from linear space to screen gamma space.